HYPERBARIC OXYGEN HARD CHAMBERS

-Hyperbaric oxygen therapy (HBOT) is the intermittent inhalation of 100% oxygen at pressures greater than at sea level.
-The technique may be implemented in a multiplace chamber (usually a large steel cylinder) pressurized with air while the patient breathes 100% oxygen.
-Alternatively, a monoplace (1-person) chamber, pressurized with 100% oxygen, may be utilized.
+Hyperbaric oxygen therapy (HBOT) is the intermittent inhalation of up to 100% oxygen at pressures greater than at sea level.
+The technique may be implemented in a multiplace chamber (usually a large steel cylinder) highly pressurized with air while the patients breathe 100% oxygen.
+Alternatively, a monoplace (1-person) chamber, highly pressurized with 100% oxygen, may be utilized.
+A variation is the "'mildly/soft" pressurized chamber but is way less effective than the hard chambers.

-In either situation, the arterial pO2 will approach 1500mm Hg at the pressure equivalent of 33 ft of sea water (2 ATA): less depth is possible but this decreases its effectiveness and increase the time needed for treatment.
+In either hard chamber situation, the arterial pO2 will approach 1500mm Hg at the pressure equivalent of 33 ft of sea water (2 ATA): less depth is possible but this decreases its effectiveness and increase the time needed for treatment.
+3 ATA is possible for some chambers.
 Hyperbaric oxygen is the treatment of choice for decompression sickness ("the bends") and arterial gas embolism.

 It has been a useful adjunct in the treatment of gas gangrene, osteomyelitis, radiation damage, severe carbon monoxide poisoning, lyme disease, certain forms of brain damage, anaerobic infections, and immune compromising conditions.